MattterSteege/Portfolio/README.md

 This project is meant to serve as a portfolio for my personal and school projects.
 I wanted it to be visually appealing and interactive, so I decided to create an isometric grid layout.
 The projects are loaded dynamically using JavaScript, and the project texts themselves are written in Markdown for easy editing.

+Also please take a look at the grid using the chrome inspect tool and select a div.cell element to see the isometric grid in action.
+You can change --coords-x and -y and the cell will move accordingly.
+You can also edit all the variables on the body to see the grid change.

 ---

 ## 🚀 Features